SchimTauer/Getting_Cleaning_data_peer_assignment/Peer_assignment_README.txt

 The GitHub repo contains the following data:
 =========================================

-- 'README.txt'
+- 'peer_assignment_README.txt'

-- 'codebook.txt': Shows information about the variables used in the  data set
+- 'peer_assignment_codebook.txt': Shows information about the variables used in the  data set

-- 'peer_assignment_week4_Tim_Schauer.txt': contains the tidy data set created in step 5
+- 'peer_assignment_tidy-data-step5_Tim_Schauer.txt': contains the tidy data set created in step 5

+- 'run_analysis.R': provides the code for the downstream process of the original data to create a tidy data step

 Notes: